gregwhitaker/sqs-priority-client/sqs-priority-client/README.md

 # sqs-priority-client
 Reactive wrapper around the [Amazon SQS](https://aws.amazon.com/sqs/) client that allows reading from multiple queues with weighted priority.

-## Documentation
-For detailed documentation on this library and its features please refer to the [SQS Priority Client User Guide](https://gregwhitaker.github.io/sqs-priority-client/).

 ## Build
 Run the following command to build the library: